An American Christian Chapter I — The Church

 Fucked up.

-This is an introduction to a series that will give insight into my experiences and my peers that all attended the Master’s Commission program at First AG.
+This is an introduction to a series that will give insight into my experiences and my peers who all attended the Master’s Commission program at First AG.
 Part two will discuss the Joneses, the pastoral family that ran the Church, followed by an outline of just what the hell Master’s Commission is.
 I’m afraid that the depth of psychological damage cannot be fully understood without this background knowledge.
-The intention of all that have contributed to this project is to expose the truth of what was done and not let it be another Christian horror story that goes unchecked.
+The intention of all who have contributed to this project is to expose the truth of what was done and not let it be another Christian horror story that goes unchecked.

 To my knowledge, there was never any form of sexual abuse by the staff.
 However, there was sexual manipulation at the hands of at least one, and it was covered up and obfuscated.